adamaltmejd/cv/cv.md

 2024
 :   The Kamprad Family Foundation. *STEM role-models and gender-stereotypical beliefs*.
 Co-applicant, 3.2MSEK.
+:   Riksbankens Jubileumsfond. *Optimism trap or optimism springboard?
+Aspirations, educational trajectories, and early careers of youth with foreign-born parents*.
+Co-applicant, 6.2MSEK (P24-0170).
+:   Forte. *Faces of Inequality: An Empirical Study Using Passport Photos and AI to Assess Appearance-Based Discrimination in Sweden*.
+Principal Investigator, 5MSEK (2024-00440).

 2023
 :   The Royal Swedish Academy of Sciences, the Lennart ”Aktiestinsen” Israelssons foundation. *STEM role-models and gender-stereotypical beliefs*.
 Co-applicant, 1.8MSEK.